rtrlib/rpki-read/Setup.md

 Each of these components is implemented as a standalone python tool, i.e., they run on their own and are interchangeable.
 They follow common UNIX tools, i.e, read input from STDIN and write to STDOUT if feasible.
-Thus, the complete PROVR backend is basically running these 3 tools in a chain.
+Thus, the complete RPKI READ backend is basically running these 3 tools in a chain.

-The validation results are stored in a database, PROVR currently uses a MongoDB.
+The validation results are stored in a database, RPKI READ currently uses a MongoDB.
 This database is also used by the web frontend to display validation results and statistics.

 ### requirements

-The backend mostly uses standard Python libraries however to parse IP prefixes and addresses we use _netaddr_, and for the mongodb database PROVR requires _pymongo_.
+The backend mostly uses standard Python libraries however to parse IP prefixes and addresses we use _netaddr_, and for the mongodb database RPKI READ requires _pymongo_.

 Besides that you need access to a [BGPmon](http://www.bgpmon.io) instance to